Jamie-/Status/README.md

 5. Modify the config to your preference (the default config is adequate for use) using either a GUI text editor or using a command line based one like `vi` or `nano`.
 6. Navigate to the install path in your browser! (example http://localhost/status)

+### Theming ###
+At the moment the only themes available are the traditional textured black theme and no theme at all.
+The chosen theme is selectable in the `config.ini` file and the theme itself resides within `themes/<theme_name>/`.
+Custom themeing is fairly straightforward, I'll write a tutorial/manual at a later date but it's very simple.

 ### Security ###
 At the moment, if you intend to put this on a live server with traffic going through it I would delete the `guiconf.php` file, the `save.php` file (this one is more important to delete) and the `services.ini` file.
 Then in `config.ini`, set `force_config` to `1` and select your required services to track also in that file under `services = "service1,service2,serviceN"`.
 I'll probably add a login form eventually..